Tortorella earns 700th career win, Flyers top Wild 5-4

 The rebuilding Flyers have been plucky of late.
 They had won two of three coming into the game, with the lone loss in overtime.
 They showed some of that grit in the final two periods, scoring late tying goals.

-“It’s a credit to their group, to their coaching staff, that they’ve got them playing the right way,” Wild coach Dean Evason said.
+“It’s a credit to their group, to their coaching staff, that they’ve got them playing the right way,” Evason said.

 Boldy poked a backhander past Carter Hart with 6:28 left for a 4-3 lead.
 The Flyers, playing more for the No. 1 pick and for pride, tied the game on Foerster’s second goal of the season.